IBM-Cloud/docs/admin/softlayerlink.md

 ## Switching to  IBMid
 {: #ibmid_switch}

 Authentication in SoftLayer now uses IBMid to provide a single login for {{site.data.keyword.Bluemix_notm}}.
 If you have an existing SoftLayer account, you can switch to an IBMid.
-A migration wizard can help guide you through this switch.
+A migration wizard will guide you through this switch.
 {:shortdesc}

+After you begin the switch to IBMid, as long as you do not complete the process, you can cancel it.
+But, you will still be prompted to switch to IBMid the next time that you log in.

 To begin the switch of your existing SoftLayer username to an IBMid, complete the following steps: